 Our boarding staff are here to help and support you.
 You will build a close relationship with members of the House staff team, but please remember to be respectful and polite in all interactions with staff.
-Our number one priority is to support you and to help you settle into Queen's Gate House and life in London.
+Our number one priority is to support you and to help you settle into QGH and life in London.
 Staff are trained in First Aid, Mental Health First Aid, and pastoral support, as well as being trained in Health and Safety and boarding.

-House Parents can be contacted 24/7 while boarding is open on +44 7495 429 587.
-During working hours, the House Parent email address is londonhouseparents@mpw.ac.uk.
+Houseparents can be contacted 24/7 while boarding is open on +44 7495 429 587.
+During working hours, the Houseparent email address is londonhouseparents@mpw.ac.uk.